ClouDesire/docusaurus/docs/platform.md

   (using the cloud provider APIs)
 * VM restart

-During these processes, deployed applications are not accessible (the downtime duration depends on the cloud provider execution time for snapshots/restore operations).
+During these processes, Docker applications may not be accessible (the downtime duration depends on the cloud provider execution time for snapshots/restore operations).